- Nov 18, 2024 - Hot Tubs - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 Devastatingly, hot tub filters are notorious for trapping occupants.
 Since the purpose of the filters is to keep the tub water clean, they are strong.
 If an occupant’s hair gets caught in one of the filters, it may create a suction by sealing the drain.
 The occupant will have his or her head stuck underwater and drown.

-Since 1978 there have been 49 reported cases of people getting their hair stuck in hot tubs or pool drains.
+Since 1978, 49 cases of people getting their hair stuck in hot tubs or pool drains have been reported.
 Of these 49 swimmers, 13 died.

 In children ages 1-4, drowning is the leading cause of death.
 Since children have limited experience in the water, they have not honed the skills needed to remain safe in the water.